robbertl/socialwelfareappeal/about.md

 .
 .
-The funky text is [described below](#my-funky-heading)
+The funky text is [described below](#my-funky-heading) **Disclaimer:** This website is under constant modification.
+If you find something isn't right then,
+I might be doing some change in the back-end.

+**Disclaimer:** This website is under constant modification.
+If you find something isn't right then,
+I might be doing some change in the back-end.

+**Disclaimer:** This website is under constant modification.
+If you find something isn't right then,
+I might be doing some change in the back-end.

+**Disclaimer:** This website is under constant modification.
+If you find something isn't right then,
+I might be doing some change in the back-end.

 ### My Funky Heading

-The funky text is [described below](#my-funky-heading)
+The funky text is [described below](#my-funky-heading) **Disclaimer:** This website is under constant modification.
+If you find something isn't right then,
+I might be doing some change in the back-end.

+**Disclaimer:** This website is under constant modification.
+If you find something isn't right then,
+I might be doing some change in the back-end.

+**Disclaimer:** This website is under constant modification.
+If you find something isn't right then,
+I might be doing some change in the back-end.

+**Disclaimer:** This website is under constant modification.
+If you find something isn't right then,
+I might be doing some change in the back-end.

 ### My Funky Heading
 {: #funky }

-The funky text is [described below](#funky)
+The funky text is [described below](#funky) **Disclaimer:** This website is under constant modification.
+If you find something isn't right then,
+I might be doing some change in the back-end.

+**Disclaimer:** This website is under constant modification.
+If you find something isn't right then,
+I might be doing some change in the back-end.

+**Disclaimer:** This website is under constant modification.
+If you find something isn't right then,
+I might be doing some change in the back-end.

 https://stackoverflow.com/questions/4629675/jekyll-markdown-internal-links